Dinahussam/Sampling-Studio/README.md

 * [Zoom in and out](#zoom_in_and_out)

 ### Generate_signal:
-That you can generate a signal by choosing the frequency, amplitude, and phase shift that you want to generate it or upload it from your browser and also you can add several signals to each other to generate a new signal from them.
+You can generate a signal by choosing the frequency, amplitude, and phase shift that you want to generate it or upload it from your browser and also you can add several signals to each other to generate a new signal from them.

 ![repo 1-1](https://github.com/alaayasser01/first-dsp-task/blob/main/photos/side%20bar_Generation.png)

 ### Add_SNR:
-That you can add SNR and showing how the noise changes the signal.
+You can add SNR and showing how the noise changes the signal.

 ![repo 1-1](https://github.com/alaayasser01/first-dsp-task/blob/main/photos/side%20bar_SNR.png)

 ### Save_signal_as_CSV_file:
-That you can save your signal as CSV file in your browser and you can complete your process in your signal when you upload it.
+You can save your signal as CSV file in your browser and you can complete your process in your signal when you upload it.

 ![repo 1-1](https://github.com/alaayasser01/first-dsp-task/blob/main/photos/side%20bar_save.png)

 ### Sampling_and_recover_signal:
-That you can show max frequency and changing sample frequency, show over-sampling and aliasing conditions.
+You can show max frequency and changing sample frequency, show over-sampling and aliasing conditions.

 ![repo 1-1](https://github.com/alaayasser01/first-dsp-task/blob/main/photos/sampling.png)

 ### Save_signal_as_png_photo:
-That you can save the signal as png photo in your browser.
+You can save the signal as png photo in your browser.

 ![repo 1-1](https://github.com/alaayasser01/first-dsp-task/blob/main/photos/download%20as%20png.png)

 ### Zoom_in_and_out:
-That you can zoom in and out in your signal.
+You can zoom in and out in your signal.

 ![repo 1-1](https://github.com/alaayasser01/first-dsp-task/blob/main/photos/zoom%20in.png)
 ![repo 1-1](https://github.com/alaayasser01/first-dsp-task/blob/main/photos/after%20zoom%20in.png)

+## File_structure:
+We have only 2 files one is the main file where we run the whole ui and call the required functions the other is the fuctions file which devided into 3 sections :
+1- the signal composer (add/delete /snr /...).
+2- the sampling &interpolation section.
+3- downloading & uploading.

-## Documentation:
+## Technology_used:
+Streamlit link.